5 Types of Hernias in Dogs

 Norrbottenspets

-Most hernias cannot be prevented because dogs are born with them as puppies.
+Most hernias cannot be prevented because 90% of them are present at birth.
 However, there are ways to prevent older dogs from developing hernias.

 First, spay or neuter your dog once they’re fully grown (or whenever your vet recommends based on their breed).
 This will prevent pregnancies, which can cause inguinal hernias.
 Neutering can also lessen your dog’s chance of developing perineal hernias, since these are most common in unneutered males.